-You can rely on your significant other and various family members to help you with your financial planning, but doesn’t it make sense to have a team of experts on your side?
+You can rely on your significant other, various family members and friends to help you with your financial planning, but doesn’t it make sense to have a team of experts on your side?

-Here are three financial professionals you should consider working with to help guide you through the journey:
+Here are three financial professionals you should consider working with to help guide you through your caregiving journey:

-Caregivers often take over responsibility for their loved ones’ finances when illness strikes.
-Working with an advisor can support this effort.
+Caregivers often take over responsibility for their parent’s or senior loved one’s finances when illness strikes and working with an advisor can support this effort.
 In addition to tending to the immediate financial needs of a loved one, an advisor can help you manage your own long-term care plan and help alleviate some financial concerns.
-If you or your loved one doesn’t have an advisor, consider finding one.
-But before you choose, there are a few things you should know.

-Lastly, there are a few questions you should ask.
-U.S. News & World Report lists 10 that could help you find the right advisor for your unique needs, including:
+- Lastly, there are a few questions you should ask.
+U.S. News & World Report lists 10 that can help you find the right advisor for your unique needs, including:

 - What is your background?